chrisnoonan98675/site/_drafts/xl-deploy-migration-guide.markdown

 With the release of XL Deploy 5.0 a number of deprecated features will be removed.
 This document lists those features and will explain how to migrate to the new way of using XL Deploy.
 You can already start moving to the new functionality because the new features are already released.

 ## Dar manifest format
 Support for the non-xml manifest format for Dar files that uses a `MANIFEST.MF` file, has been deprecated.
 You should now use the XML based format and use `deployit-manifest.xml` in your packages.
+The `deployit-manifest.xml` should be placed in the root folder of the Dar, not in `META-INF`.

 ### How to convert deprecated manifest to the XML manifest format
 We do not provide a tool to convert deprecated manifests to the XML format.
 We do support the XML manifest format in our integration plugins like the maven or the jenkins plugin, so it is possible to generate packages in the XML format with these tools already.